czajkapatryk/star-wars-swapi/README.md

-# Star wars api integration's application
+# Star wars api integration webapp

 ## How to run project
 ___